 To introduce your nightclub to the business sale market, we will help prepare an information memorandum which is an essential document to summarise key information about your nightclub.
 An information memorandum consists of the following information:

 The information memorandum creates a window into your nightclub operations and should provide a basic behind the scenes snapshot.
 Prospective buyers expressing interest in your nightclub will be privy to comprehensive company data if they are considering submitting an offer.
-The Selling My Business team will assist with interactions with prospective buyers and conduct a free valuation of your nightclub business.
+The Selling My Business team will assist with interactions with prospective buyers and conduct a valuation of your nightclub business.
 A business valuation of your nightclub is essential as this will calculate how much your business is worth and help determine an appropriate asking price that reflects market value.

 "I was on the search for an experienced buyer in the Nightclub industry who was ready to hit the ground running.
 The Selling My Business team attracted interest from multiple parties, leading to my profitable nightclub being sold to the highest bidder"